Aider-AI/aider/docs/install.md

 You need a
 [paid API key from OpenAI](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to use aider.
-Note that this is different than "ChatGPT Plus".
+Note that this is different than being a "ChatGPT Plus" subscriber.

 You can place your api key in an environment variable:

 * `export OPENAI_API_KEY=sk-...` on Linux or Mac
 * `setx OPENAI_API_KEY sk-...` in Windows PowerShell

-Or you can create a `.aider.conf.yml` file in your home directory or at the root of your git repo, alongside the `.git` dir.
+Or you can create a `.aider.conf.yml` file in your home directory.
 Put a line in it like this to specify your api key:

 ```
 openai-api-key: sk-...
 ```

-Finally, you could also just provide your key as a command line argument:
+Finally, you can also just provide your key as a command line argument:

 ```
 aider --openai-api-key sk-...